 The popular species used for training Espalier trees include, Tillia cordata ‘Greenspire’ (Lime), Malus d.
 ‘Bramley’s Seedling’ (Apple), Malus d.
 ‘Elstar’ (Apple), Malus d.
 ‘Rode Boskoop’ (Apple), Malus d.
 ‘Gravensteiner’ (Apple), Pyrus c.
 ‘Conference’ (Pear), Pyrus calleryana ‘Chanticleer’ (Pear), Malus d ‘Sterappel’ (Apple), Malus ‘Evereste’ (Crab Apple), Platanus hispanica ‘Malburg’ (Plane Tree), Platanus orientalis ‘Minaret’ (Plane), Quercus palustris (Pin Oak or Swamp Oak), Tilia europaea ‘Euchlora’ (Lime), Tilia europaea ‘Pallida’ (Lime), Tilia platyphylios (Lime)

 Unlike walls and fences that may need planning permission to extend beyond their standard height, there is no legislation in place at present to govern the planting of screening trees.
 Because of this we often find that pleached and espalier trees are planted in front of walls and fences to create added privacy without the fuss of having to approach the relevant authorities for permission to extend walls and fences.
-While a high wall or fence can be rather unsightly and unneighbourly, we often find that planners actively promote the planting of trees instead.
+While a high wall or fence can be rather unsightly and unneighbourly, particularly for small gardens. we often find that planners actively promote the planting of trees instead.
 In 99% of cases, screening trees planted in front of a wall or fence have a huge positive impact.
 They create added architectural interest and can bring a monotonous boring wall or fence to life.
 We often hear customers say they have completely transformed their gardens.
 In our experience neighbours enjoy the addition too.

 An important consideration when planting pleached or espalier trees is the slope of the ground.
 Ideally the stem/frame of each tree should line up when planting is finished to create the desired effect.
-Pleached trees work best when they are planted on flat or gently sloping ground.
+These type of trees work best when they are planted on flat or gently sloping ground.
 Doing so will line up the frames and stems and creating the effect of one continuous line when viewed at all angles.
 Even on a gradual slope this effect can be achieved.
 However with a slope of more than 10-12 degrees it will be necessary to step the trees/frames when planting.
 The frames on freshly pleached trees can be manipulated to account for perhaps 15 degree slopes, but anything above this, will require stepping.

 To create a good visual effect it is important to line up the stems and frames of each tree.
 To make sure this is achieved the planting holes should measure double the width of the rootball or pot where possible.
 This will give each rootball the space to be moved and fine tuned so that the stems and frames line up to create a straight line.
 Once the holes are dug to the correct depth and width, it is best practice to plant the two end trees first.
 By doing so you fix the reference points to create the perfect straight line are in place.
 Once these first two trees are positioned and planted the rest of the trees can be planted one by one in line.
 For peace of mind why not take advantage of our planting service?
 From initial site visit to clearing the site, preparing the soil, offloading the trees, digging the holes and planting, we manage the lot leaving you to simply enjoy your investment.

-With regards to maintenance pleached trees simply need to be trimmed using shears or a hedge cutter, once or twice a year, much like any hedge.
+With regards to maintaining pleached trees, you simply need to be trimmed using shears or a hedge cutter, once or twice a year, much like any hedge.
 It really is as simple as that.
 Pruning regularly will encourage the screens to fill out and thicken up to create a tight compact network of branches – exactly what you need to create a solid screen in the spring, summer and autumn months.
 We recommend the Stihl range of hedge cutters and extendable hedge cutters for this job.
 A sturdy work platform may be needed to access the tallest trees.

 Espalier trees are maintained by hand.
 At the end of each season, new growth is removed, leaving only the main lateral branches to remain.
 For this job we recommend using secatuers, loppers and pruning saws and a sturdy platform to work from, this is all that is required.
 At Hedgeworx we recommend the professional Silky range of handsaws as well as secateurs and loppers offered by Felco.
 Please remember to wear hand and eye protection when using handtools such as these.
 Good professional tools such as Silky Saws and Felco secateurs and loppers, are extremely sharp and can result in nasty cuts if used incorrectly.
 While generally not life threatening as you will be surprised how many accidents could have been avoided by simply wearing a pair of cut resistant gloves and eye protection.
 Try and avoid trimming hedges during hot periods unless the ground has plenty of moisture in it – this especially applies to evergreen screens.